bitweaver/bitcommerce/README.md

-Bitcommerce - Enterprise eCommerce for Postgresql
+Bitcommerce - Enterprise eCommerce for Postgresql, FireBird, and MySQL
 ===========

-*If you are looking for production quality version of Zen-cart or Magento that will run on Postgresql, Bitcommerce is your answer.*
+*If you are looking for production quality version of Zencart or Magento that will run on Postgresql, Bitcommerce is your answer.*

 It is an extensive fork of http://www.zen-cart.com.
 Many, many improvements have been made to create a modern commerce system that can support thousands of products, production options, and users.
 It supports **both MySQL, PostgreSQL and Firebird** databases.
 Much of Bitcommerce was written by die-hard postgres fans, so its postgresql support is actually tested first.